-If you need support as a survivor of sexual assault, contact Julie Saker, the Associate Dean of Students at (614) 823-1250 or email at jsaker@otterbein.edu or Scott Fitzgerald, the Title IX Director at (614) 823-1805 or sfitzgerald@otterbein.edu.
-You may also contact Kathleen Ryan, Licensed Psychologist, at 614-823-1250, Judith Guion-Utsler, Chaplin, at 614-823-1409, and members of the Women's Gender and Resource Center at 614-823-1028.
+If you need support as a survivor of sexual assault, contact Julie Saker, the Associate Dean of Students and deputy Title IX Director at (614) 823-1250 or email at jsaker@otterbein.edu.
+You may also contact a university Licensed Psychologist, at 614-823-1252, or a Chaplin, at 614-823-1409, and members of the Women's Gender and Resource Center at 614-823-1028.
 It is a confidential resource and recommended for victims and survivors of sexual assault.
 To file a police report, or to get more information about filing a police report, feel free to contact the Otterbein University Police at (614) 823-1222, and say you would like information on reporting a sexual assault.
 Otterbein Police are available 24 hours a day, 7 days a week.